tbenthomas/Yelp_Analysis/script/README.md

-# This directory contains a Dockerfile to cerate a container to load a kaggle dataset to an S3 bucket.
+# This directory contains a Dockerfile and script to create a container to load a kaggle dataset to an S3 bucket.

 The script is called "kaggle_s3.sh"
 # Docker Container